greenrice-wtnb/AgriSynapse/README.md

    * When the **Actuator Node** is set to `STOP` mode This is used as a **safety lock** during **actuator maintenance** to prevent accidents such as pinched fingers due to unexpected automatic operation.
      * It rejects operation instructions via `COMMAND` packets from the sensor node.
-     * Only operations via the `MANUAL` command from the smart controller are treated as test commands during maintenance, and are received and executed.
+     * Only operations via the `MANUAL` command from the smart-controller and the gateway node are treated as test commands during maintenance, and are received and executed.
    * When the **Repeater Node** is set to `STOP` mode The STOP mode of the repeater node is used to reduce congestion in the radio wave space (unnecessary communication) when the target field enters the off-season and radio wave relaying is no longer necessary.
      * Suspension of relay function: Even if data is received from child devices (sensor node/actuator node), packet forwarding (repeating) to the parent device (gateway) will completely stop.